wgns/volcano-cli/README.md

 # volcano-cli

 ## About
-volcano-cli is a package that lets you host ...
+volcano-cli is a package that lets you host stuff ...
+ChannelFix Hackathon!

 ## Install
 ```console